-These Healthy Meal Prep Baked Turkey Meatballs are going to be an amazing addition to your healthy eating plan!
-They're loaded with lean protein and lots of delicious flavor!
-This recipe makes 45 meatballs and they freeze perfectly - a fabulous recipe to help you meal prep for the week!
+These Healthy Meal Prep Baked Turkey Meatballs will be an amazing addition to your healthy eating plan!
+They're loaded with lean protein and lots of delicious flavor.
+This turkey meatball recipe makes 45 meatballs and they freeze perfectly - a fabulous recipe to help you meal prep for the week!

 (This post contains affiliate links… read more here.)

-So I'm just becoming kind of a junior meal prepper, and meatballs are one of my favorite ways to eat protein.
-I love that you can pack in so much yummy flavor… plus, they’re so cute with their little bite-sized selves.
+I'm just becoming a junior meal prepper, and meatballs are one of my favorite ways to eat protein.
+I love that you can pack in so much yummy flavor… Plus, they’re so cute with their little bite-sized selves.

 You can adjust them to whatever your diet preferences are: gluten-free, soy-free, dairy-free, low-carb… the possibilities are endless.
 They are super versatile in the never-ending quest for healthy lunches - or even healthy breakfasts!

-You could use ground turkey, chicken, pork, beef or lamb, or combination them… whatever suits your needs or desires.
+You could use ground turkey, chicken, pork, beef lamb, or a combination of them… whatever suits your needs or desires.

 I have a bunch of amazing baked meatball recipes on the blog already… buffalo chicken meatballs, Vegan meatballs, Italian meatballs - so many flavor bombs to choose from.

-Today I wanted to add another yummy meatball to the line-up that could be used in variety of ways… Baked Turkey Meatballs!
+Today I wanted to add another yummy meatball to the line-up that could be used in a variety of ways… Baked Turkey Meatballs - ya'll!!

-They’re perfect for soups, chilis, salads, energy bowls, pastas, pitas, subs… the list goes on and on.
+They’re so Versatile - perfect for soups, chilis, salads, energy bowls, pasta, pitas, subs… the list goes on and on.
 You could even serve them as appetizers with a tasty marinara or a cheese sauce.
 Mmmm.

-These little guys are so delicious – It’s hard to stop eating them.
+These little guys are really delicious and pure comfort food – It’s hard to stop eating them.
+They are super Moist and Tender.

-But that’s not all… these turkey meatballs are gluten-free, low-carb and low-calorie, and they bake in 15 minutes.
+They're Quick and Easy - they bake in 15 minutes.
 Whaaa!??
 Crazy talk – right!??

-They can be the basis for so many delicious healthy freezer meals too!
+They can be the basis for so many delicious Healthy Freezer Meals!
 I know – you may need to pinch yourself cause this is really happening my friend.

 Healthy Meal Prep Ideas: